abmap/nanoBERT/README.md

 ----------

 # use cases
 nanoBERT can be used, as is, for **residue prediction**.
-Or it can be **extended** for buildig nanobody classification models.
+Or it can be **extended** with additional layers to build nanobody classification models.

-## Nanobody residue prediction
+## Residue prediction

-Restoration of antibody sequences can be done using the "restore" mode as seen below.
+Residue prediction

 ```{r, engine='python', count_lines}
 import ablang